woodnsec/IoT-Forensics/README.md

 ![Alt text](/ganttChart_IoT_19.png?raw=true "Project Timeline")

 ## Risk list
-As you will probably discover, there are many things that can go wrong when working on a project.
-Issues with skillsets, technology, team member availability, etc., may arise as the project goes forward.
-As we discussed in class, there are three options available to deal with project management risks: monitor it (Watch it), mitigate it (do something about it), accept it (give up).
-For milestone one, you should identify the major sources of risk and what you plan to do about them.
-Prepare a risk list and rank them by risk level using the standard formula, i.e. `impact x likelihood`, to describe the top 5 risks that might affect your team's ability to pull off the tasks identified in your timeline and dictated by your objectives.

-Scale: 1 - 10, 10 being the most impactful / likely

 |Risk name  | Impact     | Likelihood | Description | Mitigation |
 |-----------|------------|------------|-------------|------------|
 | Underdeveloped IoT forensic standard (30) | 10 | 3 | IoT Forensics is an emerging field, so it may be difficult to find a formally-recognized, tested IoT forensic standard. | The team could examine developing, informal standards or adapt existing digital forensic methodologies. |